danamira/JBG040-Group13/README.md

+Once the environment is set to go, install all the requirements listed in `requirements.txt`.
+This can be done by `pip install -r requirements.txt`.

+> 💡 If you're using a virtual environment, make sure to do the pip installations in terminal from your environment.

 ## How to train and run the model
 > 💡 Please note that unlike the template model, `main.py` is not responsible for training the model.
 Follow the below instructions to initiate the training process.